nfriaa/swing-desktop-starter/README.md

-# swing-desktop-starter
+# swing-desktop-starter-1.0.0
+A Sample Swing Desktop Application

+## Description
-A Desktop Sample Application / MDI (Multi Documents Interface) in Swing to help developers begin new program...
+A sample Swing Desktop Application / MDI (Multi Documents Interface) to help developers start quickly new program...

-## Used technologies :
+The application is configured with Maven and Log4j as Java logger system.

+## Dev tools
 * Java
 * JDK 1.8
 * AWT